 Eiffel was also involved in the construction and design of many buildings and structures around the world.
 Notable examples included the ‘Cathedral of San Pedro de Tacna’, Peru, the ‘Grand Hotel Traian’ in Iaşi, Romania, Konak Pier in İzmir, Turkey and ‘Catedral de Santa María’ in Chiclayo, Peru.

-One of his lesser known projects includes the very famous Statue of Liberty.
+One of Gustave's lesser-known projects includes the very famous Statue of Liberty.
 And, of course, he is most fondly remembered for his work on the Eiffel Tower in Paris.

 Post-retirement would see Gustave Eiffel devoting the rest of his life to studies in meteorology and aerodynamics until his death in 1923.